fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Profile/v1.0.12/Add-AzureRmAccount.md

 Tenant: xxxx-xxxx-xxxx-xxxx
 ```

-This command adds an azure_2 Resource Manager account.
+This command adds an Azure Resource Manager account.

 To run Resource Manager cmdlets by using this account, you must provide Microsoft account or organizational ID credentials at the prompt.
 If multi-factor authentication is enabled for your credentials, you must log on by using the interactive option or use service principal authentication.